agraef/myblocks/README.md

 - Button events.
 Pressing any of the buttons on the control blocks connected to the master block generates a corresponding event which can be processed by the host program.
 Conversely, the host program can set the button LEDs and the LED strips on the control blocks to provide feedback.

 - MIDI data.
-Littlefoot programs can also send and receive MIDI data, which also works if the host program doesn't use the SDK, but requires a MIDI connection between device and host.
+Littlefoot programs can also send and receive various kinds of MIDI data, which also works if the host program doesn't use the SDK, but requires a MIDI connection between device and host.

 MIDI communication will work with any host which can send and receive MIDI data, but requires that the program running on the Lightpad has been set up for MIDI operation.
 The other facilities will work with or without a MIDI connection, and are available through API functions of the myblocks library or the corresponding Pd messages.
 Please have a look at the myblocks.h header file and the included Pd patches for details.